TXF Export: What to Expect

 • Aggregated by charity and date

-• Imports cleanly without edits
+• Imports with the fewest edits

 Items